Whether or not you can remove berry stains from carpet depends

 It is always best to clean up spills as quickly as possible,

-Try water first.
-A spay bottle is most convenient for this.
+1. Start with water.
+A spray bottle is most convenient for

-Just spray the area and soak up the moisture by blotting it out
+this.
+Just spray the area and soak up the moisture by blotting

-using white paper towels or a white cotton cloth.
-Repeat this
+it out using white paper towels or a white cotton cloth.
+Repeat

-as long as you still see stain transferring to the cloth or paper
+this as long as you still see stain transferring to the cloth

-towel.
-Then, assuming there is still some in the carpet, move
+or paper towel.
+Then, assuming there is still some in the carpet,

 best) to a cup of warm water and apply this mixture a little